Tonita Peña: Critics

-Critique of Peña can be found within the framework of studying "traditional" Native American art, versus "White patronage" supported art of Native American art.
-Artwork made by Native Americans and collected by White patrons served no traditional function for in Native American communities.
+Critique of Peña can be found within the framework of studying "traditional" Native American art versus "White patronage"-supported Native American art.
+Artwork made by Native Americans and collected by White patrons served no traditional function in Native American communities.
 Peña's critics were not only the established art world, but also her own tribe.
 Many of Peña's paintings depicted sacred rituals and her fellow tribespeople believed these were inappropriate subject matters to portray and share outside the tribe.
-Epitacio Arquero, Governor of the Pueblo and Peña's husband at the time of the most heated protests, defended the subject matter saying her paintings only depicted subject matter already visible to outsiders.
+Epitacio Arquero, Governor of the Pueblo and Peña's husband at the time of the most heated protests, defended the subject matter, saying her paintings only depicted subject matter already visible to outsiders.
 Following the controversy, Peña's work changed to focus on Pueblo culture and traditions that were not sacred or private in nature.

 Personal life

 Tonita married three times and had six children.
 Peña's first marriage was in 1908 at the age of 15, arranged by village elders to Juan Rosario Chavez, however he died in 1912.
 She had two children with Chavez, and after he died she was able to leave the children temporarily with her aunt Martina Montoya, so she could finish her high school education.

 In 1913 Peña had a second arranged marriage, this time to Felipe Herrera, who died in a mining accident in 1920.
-Her son Joe Hilario Herrera (with husband Felipe Herrera) was a notable painter.
+Their son Joe Hilario Herrera was a notable painter.

-Her final marriage was in 1922 to Epitacio Arquero, a politician that important tribal offices at the Cochiti Pueblo, and together they had three children.
+Her final marriage was in 1922 to Epitacio Arquero, a politician who held important tribal offices at the Cochiti Pueblo, and together they had three children.